avatar-kaleb/kalebmckelvey-site/blog/our-new-york-adventure-begins-reflecting-on-the-last-4-years-in-milwaukee.md

 ### 1. People are awesome - Talk to Them!!

-Thanks to my three rotations in GE Healthcare and one in GE Aviation, the amount of people I connected with was incredible.
+Thanks to my three rotations in GE Healthcare and one in GE Aviation, the number of people I connected with was incredible.
 Working with people from all over the world like India, Budapest, Mexico, France, Poland, and China - especially in the countries I was able to visit (or when people visited the US) - changed my perspective what life really was like.

 We had a lot of fun teaching each other about cultural traditions, favorite foods to try, Milwaukee Craft Beer, Espresso, or history.